The Best Fishing Waders

 What Material Should You Choose For Your Waders?

 This depends on when you will be using them.
-If you only ever fish in cold water and cold climates, winter fishing then non-breathable are probably best.
-If you are a 3 or for season fisherman then breathable.
+If you only ever fish in cold water, cold climates, or winter fishing, then non-breathable waders are probably best.
+If you are a spring, summer, or find you will be fishing in warmer climates, then breathable.
 But what is the difference, you ask?

-Non-breathable fabrics such as neoprene, PVC, nylon and even rubber are 100% waterproof and designed to keep you warm.
-They are great for cold waters and climates, but beware that if you are wearing non-breathable waders in spring, you will feel great whilst in the water but as soon as you leave and walk to the shore your will start to sweat and feel the heat.
+Non- breathable fishing waders made out of materials such as neoprene, PVC, nylon and even rubber are 100% waterproof and are designed to keep you warm.
+They are great for cold waters and cold climates, but beware that if you are wearing non-breathable waders in spring, you will feel great whilst in the water but as soon as you leave and walk to the shore your will start to sweat and feel the heat.
 Non-breathable waders are generally less expensive than breathable and more durable, but not as easy and comfortable to walk in.

-Neoprene is great for very cold waters and active anglers, it is a synthetic rubber, usually 5mm thick, it is waterproof and a good insulator.
-It is very durable and rarely rips or tears but if it does is actually very easy to repair.
-PVC and Nylon are a often more affordable than neoprene and lighter, but not as suitable for very cold waters, although you can always wear thermal pants under theses waders.
+Neoprene waders are great for very cold waters and active anglers, it is a synthetic rubber, usually 5mm thick, and are waterproof.
+Neoprene fishing waders also have the advantage of being very durable and rarely rips or tears, but if it does, is actually very easy to repair.
+PVC and Nylon fishing waders are often more affordable than neoprene and lighter, but not as suitable for very cold waters, although you can always wear thermal pants under theses waders.

 Breathable waders are in general more versatile and comfortable, and many fly fishermen swear by them in all seasons.
-For many reasons, then fabric is in general thinner than non-breathable fabrics which means you can wear them as you walk from your car to the fishing site, which sometimes is not as close as you would like.
+For many reasons, the fabric on breathable fishing waders are general thinner than non-breathable fishing waders, which means you can wear them as you walk from your car to the fishing site, which sometimes is not as close as you would like.
 There are several different manufacturers of breathable but waterproof fabrics; Gore-Tex, N2No, Vapour-Tec to name a few, they all work on very similar principles.

 Caring For Your Waders